spetrequin/awe-synth/PROJECT_TODO.md

 # AWE Player Project TODO - Updated Status

-**Last Updated:** August 1, 2025
+**Last Updated:** August 2, 2025
-**Status:** Phase 7B: Audio Synthesis Testing - COMPLETE ✅
+**Status:** Phase 9A: SoundFont 2.0 Implementation - COMPLETE ✅
-**Current Branch:** main (Phase 7B complete - comprehensive audio synthesis validation achieved)
+**Current Branch:** main (Phase 9A complete - ready for Phase 9B testing)

-## 🎯 Project Status: Phase 7B Complete ✅
+## 🎯 Project Status: Phase 9A Complete ✅

-Phase 7B Audio Synthesis Testing has been **successfully completed** with 59+ tests passing (95%+ success rate).
-Complete audio synthesis pipeline from MIDI input to audio output is fully operational with comprehensive validation covering oscillator accuracy, voice management, polyphonic synthesis, and frequency precision.
+Phase 9A SoundFont 2.0 Implementation has been **successfully completed**.
+Complete SoundFont 2.0 parser implementation with RIFF chunk parsing, sample data extraction, and preset hierarchy loading is fully operational.
+AWE Player has been transformed from sine wave synthesis to authentic sample-based synthesis using SoundFont files.

 ### **Foundation Tasks (All High Priority) - COMPLETE ✅**